|

 The Mad River Glen chairlift debuted for scenic rides on July 2, 1949, operating on weekends and holidays that summer and fall.

 Though the 1949-50 season saw early snowfall, "Disappearing snow and tropical downpours" left the lifts idle until the end of December, when the upper mountain likely opened with poor conditions.
-Once again a winter with subpar snowfall put the ski area in the red.
+Rain shut down the ski area a few days later.
+The chairlift likely did not reopen until late January due to lack of snow.
+By the end of the month, Mad River Glen had not had a single good day, accumulating a loss of $65,000 ($25,000 worse than January 1949).

 A 1950s Mad River Glen advertisement |